 This is one of the most spectacular hikes in the New Jersey-New York metropolitan area.
 Although it begins with a fairly strenuous 600-foot climb, the rest of the hike does not involve any major elevation changes.
 There are, however, many short, steep ups and downs, some of which require you to use your hands as well as your feet.
 The estimated time of four hours will allow you plenty of time to pause and enjoy the wonderful scenery that you'll encounter along the route.

-At the parking area, a triple blue-on-white blaze marks the start of the State Line Trail.
-Bear left onto this trail, which follows a wide, rocky path up Bearfort Mountain.
+From the kiosk at the end of the parking area, bear left onto the blue-on-white-blazed State Line Trail, which follows a wide, rocky path up Bearfort Mountain.
 The ascent is moderate at first, and the trail soon levels off.
 With a private home visible directly ahead, the trail turns right and begins to climb more steeply.
 Take care to follow the blue-and-white blazes, as there are many side trails that branch from the main route.

-In about three-quarters of a mile, you’ll reach an intersection with the yellow-blazed Ernest Walter Trail.
+In about three-quarters of a mile, you’ll reach an intersection with the yellow-blazed Ernest Walter Trail (marked by a cairn).
 Bear left and follow the yellow-blazed trail uphill.
 Soon, you begin to traverse a long, glacially-smoothed outcrop of Schunemunk Conglomerate “puddingstone” rock.
 This unusual reddish-matrix conglomerate rock – studded with pebbles of pink sandstone and white quartz – is characteristic of the Bearfort Ridge.
 As you climb along the rock outcrop, views open up over Greenwood Lake to the east.